riboviz/riboviz/docs/data.md

 * **Warning:** the total download time may take ~40 minutes or more.
 The files are  1.5GB and 2.2GB respectively.

-The data was sampled uniformly at random 1/50 reads from each file, producing about 1 million reads total, to produce the downsampled read data files:
+The data was sampled uniformly at random 1/50 reads from each file, producing about 1 million reads total, to produce the downsampled read data files.

-* `vignette/input/SRR1042855_s1mi.fastq.gz`: ~1mi-sampled RPFs wild-type no additive.
-* `vignette/input/SRR1042864_s1mi.fastq.gz`: ~1mi-sampled RPFs wild-type + 3-AT.

 ---